ben1162/classifications_planes/README.md

 # classifications_planes
-It use the model in order to predict the classes of the plane?
+It use the models in order to predict the classes of the plane we use Python and streamlit